PedroGaya/hellblazers/srd-player.md

 ## Bonds

-Your dynamic with other characters.
+Your dynamic with other characters, PC or NPC.
 Match an intensity and a nature below, or write your own.
 Interpret as makes sense.

 | Intensity | Nature      |
 | --------- | ----------- |